Noise issues

 You can contact the Northern Community Justice Centre at 1800 990 777 or via email at cjc_northern@agd.nsw.gov.au

-The Office of Liquor, Gaming and Racing manages noise from licensed premises such as pubs and clubs.
+The Office of Liquor and Gaming manages noise from licensed premises such as pubs and clubs.
 When the Office licenses these premises, it may place environmental noise conditions on the licence.
-These conditions typically include a requirement that the noise from pubs and clubs should not be heard inside any home between midnight and 7am on any night.
-The Office can be contacted on (02) 9995 0300.
+For more information contact NSW Liquor and Gaming

 How we can help